varanasikalyan/varanasikalyan.github.io/_posts/2017-03-29-introducing-tale.md

 comments: true
 ---

-findings is a minimal [Jekyll](https://jekyllrb.com/) theme curated for storytellers.
+findings are my stories.
 It is designed and developed by [myself](https://github.com/varanasikalyan/) for a friend who writes short stories.

 ## findings features
 - Compatible with GitHub Pages